Some gift basket buyers are your true customers, while others are not. Here’s why you cannot please everyone and make money, too.

 - Put her on hold, take a breath, take her off hold and say…

-A statistic you can attain
+A percentage you can handle

 It states that if you’re able to get three percent of 100 orders, and those orders are calculated with a formula that makes you money, you’re a successful designer and brilliant negotiator.